2025 Storm Events in Orlando

 Roofing Materials for Orlando

-Metal roofing has gained significant popularity in Central Florida, and for good reason.
-Standing seam and corrugated metal systems offer exceptional longevity of 40-70 years while providing superior hurricane resistance.
-Metal's reflective properties can reduce cooling costs by up to 25%, a significant benefit during Orlando's extended summer season.
-Initial costs of $10-23 per square foot are higher, but the return on investment through reduced energy bills, lower maintenance, and insurance discounts often justifies the premium.
-Modern metal roofing comes in styles that mimic traditional shingle or tile appearances, addressing aesthetic concerns.
+Metal roofing has gained significant popularity throughout Central Florida, and for compelling reasons.
+Standing seam and corrugated metal systems offer exceptional longevity of 40-70 years while providing superior hurricane resistance rated for winds exceeding 140 mph.
+Metal's reflective properties can reduce cooling loads by up to 25 percent, a meaningful benefit during Orlando's extended summer season.
+Modern metal roofing comes in styles that mimic traditional shingle or tile appearances, addressing aesthetic concerns while delivering outstanding durability.
+Many Orlando homeowners find metal's long-term value proposition compelling given its minimal maintenance requirements and proven storm performance.

-Tile roofing, whether concrete or clay, offers the quintessential Florida aesthetic along with exceptional durability.
-Concrete tile systems last 40-50 years and cost $7-19 per square foot, while premium clay tiles can exceed a century of service life at $12-21 per square foot.
-Both materials excel in Orlando's heat and humidity, providing natural thermal resistance that reduces cooling loads.
-The primary consideration with tile is weight; many homes require structural reinforcement before installation, adding to project costs.
-For Spanish Colonial, Mediterranean, or contemporary Florida architectural styles, tile remains the material of choice.
+Tile roofing, whether concrete or clay, delivers the quintessential Florida aesthetic along with exceptional durability.
+Concrete tile systems typically last 40-50 years while clay tiles can exceed a century of service life with proper maintenance.
+Both materials excel in Orlando's heat and humidity, providing natural thermal resistance that reduces cooling demands.
+The primary consideration with tile involves weight; some homes require structural assessment before installation.
+For Spanish Colonial, Mediterranean, or contemporary Florida architectural styles, tile remains the material of choice among discerning homeowners.

-Synthetic roofing products represent an emerging category worth considering.
+Synthetic roofing products represent an emerging category worth serious consideration.
 Materials like F-Wave polymer shingles and Brava composite tiles offer the appearance of premium natural materials with improved performance characteristics.
-These products resist UV degradation, impact damage, and moisture penetration while weighing less than traditional alternatives.
-Though relatively new to the market, synthetic options provide compelling middle-ground solutions for homeowners wanting durability without the weight of tile or the appearance of metal.
+These products resist UV degradation, impact damage, and moisture penetration while weighing significantly less than traditional tile alternatives.
+Stone-coated steel combines metal durability with tile aesthetics, offering another compelling middle-ground solution for homeowners wanting longevity without the weight concerns of traditional tile.

 Roofing Permits in Orlando

-Permit fees typically range from $300 to $800 depending on project value.
-If work value exceeds $5,000, Florida law requires filing a recorded Notice of Commencement before starting construction.
-Homeowners performing their own work must complete an Owner Builder Disclosure Statement in person at the permitting office, acknowledging they understand the legal and liability implications.
+Orange County requires specific information for permit issuance including building classification, structure type, scope of work, roof square footage, number of stories, and materials being installed.
+If work value exceeds specified thresholds, Florida law requires filing a recorded Notice of Commencement before starting construction.
+Homeowners performing their own work must complete an Owner Builder Disclosure Statement, acknowledging they understand the legal and liability implications of acting as their own contractor.

 Since January 2020, Orlando requires a dry-in inspection for all re-roof projects to verify proper underlayment installation and roof decking attachment.
-An inspection affidavit must accompany the final inspection request.
+An inspection affidavit must accompany the final inspection request, confirming the contractor has followed all required procedures.
 Projects completed without proper inspections risk disapproval and may require partial or complete removal of roofing to allow inspection access.
-Working with licensed contractors familiar with Orlando's permitting requirements ensures compliance and avoids costly delays or do-overs.
+Working with licensed contractors familiar with Orlando's permitting requirements ensures compliance and avoids delays.
+Typical processing time runs three to five business days for standard residential re-roofing applications.

 Choosing a roofing contractor in Orlando